By Frank Rotering | December 22, 2022

 IT FALSIFIES THE UNFCCC OBJECTIVE

-The critical UNFCCC agreement, which is the legal basis for the annual CoP meetings on climate change, was ratified by 197 countries in 1994.
-The following is Article 2, which specifies the objective of global climate action:
+The UNFCCC agreement, which is the legal basis for the annual CoP meetings on climate change, was signed in 1992 and ratified by 197 countries in 1994.
+The following is Article 2, which specifies the agreement's objective:

 The Article unambiguously states that the aim is to avoid dangerous climate change by maintaining GHG concentrations at safe levels.
-It is not primarily about reducing emissions, and it rejects climate stabilization if concentration levels are unsafe.
-The standard story is therefore a blatant falsification.
+It does not mention emissions, and it rejects concentration levels that are unsafe.
+The standard story is therefore a blatant falsification of this critical accord.

 IT IGNORES THE DURATION OF THE TEMPERATURE ANOMALY

-The initial part of this statement contains some truth: unless tipping points send it soaring, the global temperature will stabilize a few decades after concentrations stop rising.
-However, this will in no way solve the climate crisis.
-As shown in figure 2 below, the ecological damage associated with a temperature anomaly is determined by the speed, magnitude, AND DURATION of the temperature rise.
-In other words, this damage increases with the area under the magnitude line, not just the height it reaches.
+The initial part of this statement is misleading.
+As just noted, the global temperature will continue to increase for several decades after concentrations stop rising.
+But even after this temperature has stabilized, the climate crisis will continue.
+Figure 3 indicates that the ecological damage associated with a temperature anomaly is determined by the speed, magnitude, AND DURATION of the temperature rise.
+In other words, damage increases with the area under the magnitude line, not just the height it reaches.

 Why is this so?
 Because heat will continue to accumulate in Earth systems until the anomaly is removed - that is, until the global temperature returns to its pre-industrial, Holocene level.
 This is why the UNFCCC objective specifies that concentrations (and thus the global temperature) must be stabilized at safe levels, not at today's deadly levels.